 Pound weakens and government borrowing costs rise again after Truss speech

-Sterling dipped by 1.4% to 1.1312 dollars shortly after Liz Truss told the conference that the Government was making “difficult but necessary” choices to stimulate economic growth.
+Sterling dipped by 1.4 per cent to 1.1312 dollars shortly after Liz Truss told the conference that the government was making “difficult but necessary” choices to stimulate economic growth.

 The pound had hit a three-week high against the dollar in early session trading, taking it to around 1.147 dollars.

-It followed a short-lived rebound on Tuesday after reports that the Chancellor could be bringing forward the highly anticipated fiscal plan and official economic forecast.
+It followed a short-lived rebound on Tuesday after reports that the chancellor, Kwasi Kwarteng, could be bringing forward the highly anticipated fiscal plan and official economic forecast.

-But concerns that the Government has taken on too much debt while ploughing ahead with sweeping tax cuts has continued to spook investors since the unveiling of last week’s mini-budget.
+But concerns that the government has taken on too much debt while ploughing ahead with sweeping tax cuts have continued to spook investors since the unveiling of last week’s mini-Budget.

-The Chancellor’s fiscal measures are expected to cost around £45 billion, with just £2 billion of that knocked off after the Government’s U-turn on scrapping the 45p tax rate for high earners.
+The chancellor’s fiscal measures are expected to cost around £45bn, with just £2bn of that knocked off after the government’s U-turn on scrapping the 45p tax rate for high earners.

-Ten-year gilt yields rose by nearly 4% on Wednesday afternoon after Ms Truss’s speech at the party conference.
+Ten-year gilt yields rose by nearly 4 per cent on Wednesday afternoon after Ms Truss’s speech at the party conference.

-Last week, the Bank of England stepped in to calm spiralling gilt yields and prevent some pension schemes – which were forced to sell off their gilts – from collapse.
+Last week, the Bank of England stepped in to calm spiralling gilt yields and prevent some pension schemes – which were forced to sell off their gilts – from collapsing.

 But the temporary gilt-purchasing programme is expected to end in around a week, experts have noted, after which investors will be listening out for an update from the Bank of England as to whether it plans to extend its support.